This page is from APP, the official source of professional practice for policing.

 Identification criteria

-The criteria used to identify the deceased are set by the coroner or procurator fiscal in consultation with the SIM.
+The criteria used to identify the deceased are set by HM coroner or procurator fiscal or in consultation with the SIM.
 The lead pathologist is also consulted.

 The agreed criteria determine which primary identifiers should be used, which, in turn, define the antemortem data collection strategy.
 Secondary and supporting identifiers are usually used to support primary identifiers.